-- Modification of NSPI protection systems at 67N-Onslow EHV and 3C-Port Hastings. - Modification of Type III SPS (Group 3) - Install a new 230kV substation complete with 3 breaker ring bus at the POI at L-7005 and control and protection as acceptable to NSPI.
+- Modification of NSPI protection systems at 67N-Onslow EHV and 3C-Port Hastings. - Install a new 230kV substation complete with 3 breaker ring bus at the POI at L-7005 and control and protection as acceptable to NSPI.
 A Remote Terminal Unit (RTU) to interface with NSPI's SCADA, with telemetry and controls as required by NSPI.